MicrosoftDocs/microsoft-salescopilot-docs/articles/extend-email-summary.md

 ---
 title: Enrich email summary with content suggestions from your application (preview)
-description: Enhance email summaries in Outlook by using the Sales app with content suggestions from your own application, sourced from CRM systems such as Dynamics 365 or Salesforce. ms.date: 11/20/2025 ms.topic: how-to ms.service: microsoft-sales-copilot
+description: Enhance email summaries in Outlook by using the Sales agent with content suggestions from your own application, sourced from CRM systems such as Dynamics 365 or Salesforce. ms.date: 11/20/2025 ms.topic: how-to ms.service: microsoft-sales-copilot